Here is your complete DIY travel guide to Binanga Falls and Payogpog Falls in Shilan, La Trinidad, Benguet.

-According to one of the locals we encountered, it is best to visit Payogpog falls during the rainy months.
-These are the times when once can witness the full strength and magnificence of the falls.
+According to a local we met, it is best to visit Payogpog falls during the rainy months so one can witness the full strength and magnificence of the falls.

 Binanga is derived from an Ibaloi term which literally means, “pot.”
 It is named as such because the falls has a naturally-built pool resembling the shape of a pot.
 From what I know, there has been no actual measurement as to how deep the pool is.
 Exposed rock cliffs surround it.
 These are a good platform for jumping or diving into the pool.

 Given my excitement, I could not help but eventually jump into the pool.
-To my surprise yet fulfillment, the waters were icy-cold.
+And yes, it was freezing cold!
 I could almost feel my body freezing at first.
-However, I was able to slowly adapt with the cold waters and soon, became comfortable with it.
+However, I was able to slowly adapt to the cold waters and soon, became comfortable with it.
 How rejuvenating.
 I simply floated myself across the pool while relishing the invigorating touch and songs of nature.

-Binanga falls is less high compared to Payogpog falls.
-To my estimation, it is around 18 feet high.
+Binanga falls is smaller compared to Payogpog Falls, measuring around 18 feet high.
 But it has a stronger water volume and a deeper pool.
 Dense forests also surround Binanga falls.
-I was lucky to have witnessed a water bird scouring nearby.
+I consider myself lucky to have witnessed a water bird scouring nearby.

 Tips and Reminders:

-- Tourism is not yet established in barangay Shilan.
-Thus, the trails to Binanga falls and Payogpog Falls are not yet fully established so make sure to wear comfortable hiking shoes and clothes.
+- The trails to Binanga falls and Payogpog Falls are not yet fully established so make sure to wear comfortable hiking shoes and clothes.

 - Always coordinate with the barangay officials when planning to visit these falls.
-The barangay hall is just some minutes away from the garage station.
+The barangay hall is just some minutes away from the garage’s station.

 - There are no registrations or environmental fees.
 These are still being finalized.